This guide is for IT analysts assisting their institution's admission users in planning data integration with the WebAdMIT API.

 Most higher education ERP and SIS systems have the ability to import external applicant data via configurable tools native to each system.
 The most common systems used by our university clients include Ellucian (Banner and Colleague), Oracle (PeopleSoft), and Jenzabar, among others.

-Your team can use the data definitions in the Custom Export Layout file provided within WebAdMIT to configure the system’s tool to import CAS data.
+Your team can use the data definitions in the data dictionary provided within WebAdMIT to configure the system’s tool to import CAS data.
 Alternatively, a school can contract with a third-party vendor to handle the data import processes for them, as these generally only need to be configured once (with subsequent light maintenance).

 Institutions that have multiple schools or programs participating in a CAS can leverage expertise gained during the initial configuration of ERP or SIS tools, making subsequent integrations for additional programs hosted within a CAS much simpler.